 Material from the Ash Pile is removed daily for off-site disposal, and thus, there is no long term storage in the Ash Pile.
-The approximate volume of CCR contained in the unit at the time of inspection is 870 Cubic Yards (CY).
+The approximate volume of CCR contained in the unit at the time of inspection is 1,200 Cubic Yards (CY) based on information provided by SMECI.

-(iii) Any appearances of an actual or potential structural weakness of the CCR unit, in addition to any existing conditions that are disrupting or have the potential to disrupt the operation and safety of the CCR unit.
+- (iii) Any appearances of an actual or potential structural weakness of the CCR unit, in addition to any existing conditions that are disrupting or have the potential to disrupt the operation and safety of the CCR unit.

-The visual inspection performed on January 4, 2017 indicates minor potential structural weaknesses as discussed in section 2.4.2.
+The visual inspection performed on December 26, 2017 indicates minor potential structural weaknesses as discussed in section 2.4.2.

-(iv) Any other change(s) which may have affected the stability or operation of the CCR unit since the previous annual inspection.
+- (iv) Any other change(s) which may have affected the stability or operation of the CCR unit since the previous annual inspection.